Home·Our Top 10 Favorite Pieces of Gear (And Some From Our Wishlist)

 - A DRONE! – Man-oh-man, do I wish I had a drone.

 - SiOnyx Aura Night Vision Camcorder – Again, NIGHT VISION!
-And this puppy does it in FULL COLOR!!
+And this baby does it in FULL COLOR!!

 - Rode RODECaster PRO Podcast Production Studio – The creme de la creme of outboard podcasting sound engineering and I want one!